 So let's not worry.
 Worry is a bad habit.
 Worry is an undisciplined heart seeking after the wrong things.
 Instead, let's pursue our Father.
 Let's cast our anxieties at his feet and trust in his care.
 Yes, there may be some bumpy and heartbreaking times as we make our journey through life here on earth, but his grace will ultimately bring us to his glory and splendor.

-Please give me patience, O Almighty God.
+Please give me patience and trust in you, O Almighty God.
 I want to cast my cares and anxieties on you, but I'm not quite sure how to let them go.
 Through your Spirit, help me relinquish my search for significance in what I can acquire, possess, control, or invest.
 I want to trust you and rely on your gracious provision.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings

 Other Devotionals from Heartlight for Thursday, March 18, 2021

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.